bandeep2000/terraform-ec2/README.md

    cd terraform-ec2
    ```

-3. Update backend.tf as
+3. Ensure you have followed the steps in Prerequisites section above and updated relevant variables.
-2. Run terraform to deploy ec2 instance
+4. Run terraform to deploy ec2 instance
    ```
    terraform init
    terraform plan
    terraform apply
    ```
-3. To destroy  the instance run
+5. To destroy  the instance run
    ```
    terraform destroy
    ```